sylvainhalle/textidote/Readme.md

 characters in the original file do not correspond to anything in the clean file (this happens when the cleaner deletes characters from the original).

+### Character encodings

+TeXtidote uses the OS default encoding when reading files (e.g. `utf-8` in Linux, `cp1252` in Windows).
+You can override this setting using the `--encoding` command line option:

+    java -jar textidote.jar --encoding cp1252 example.tex

 ### Using a configuration file

 If you need to run TeXtidote with many command line arguments (for example: